jpherbst/qot-stack/readme.md

 # Controller preparation #

 This section describes how to prepare your central controller.
-However, in order to do it must make some assumptionsm about your controller.
+However, in order to do it must make some assumptions about your controller.
 In order to be used as a NAT router, your controller must have at least two interfaces.
 I'm going to assume the existence of these two adapters, and you will need to modify the instructions if they are different.
 You can use the network configuration manager in Ubuntu to configure them accordingly.

 1. eth0 - connected through a LAN to the slaves (static IP 10.42.0.1 and only local traffic)
 2. wlan0 - connected to the internet (address from)